graphprotocol/graph-network-subgraph/README.md

 #### SubgraphDeployment
 - Links the SubgraphDeployment to the SubgraphVersion

-###  Scenario 3 - Unpublishing
+###  Scenario 3 - Deprecating
 #### Subgraph
 - Name is set to null.
 It must be set to null, as it is the only way that a user could use this name again
 - Old name is moved into pastNames array, with the final version number
-- To be unpublished means that the SubgraphVersion will be removed from currentVersion and into past versions. currentVersion becomes null
+- To be deprecated means that the SubgraphVersion will be removed from currentVersion and into past versions. currentVersion becomes null
 - Metadata is left untouched since theres no upload to IPFS
 - Curation
   - Pulls out vSignal and nSignal and returns GRT to all users
 #### SubgraphVersion
-- Sets unpublished to true
+- Does nothing
 #### SubgraphDeployment
 - Does nothing